-One early morning 34 years ago, in the twilight days of January, the hurly-burly of life at St Mary’s College Kisubi, one of Uganda’s premier secondary schools was thrown out of gear when a group of haggard-looking government soldiers, fleeing from disheveled but heavily armed National Resistance Army [NRA] rebel soldiers scampered through the school compound.
+One early January morning 34 years ago, the hurly-burly of life at St Mary’s College Kisubi, one of Uganda’s premier secondary schools was thrown out of gear when a group of haggard-looking government soldiers, fleeing from disheveled but heavily armed National Resistance Army [NRA] rebel soldiers scampered through the school compound.

 Several volleys of automatic gunfire had earlier been heard, not far away from the school.
 None of the petrified students who were at the College that day had ever imagined that their school would become a flashpoint of conflict.

 “It was the morning of either the 23rd or 24th of January-1986.
 The school had just re-opened after a holiday recess.
 I was in S3 then and we were in class when several rounds of automatic gunfire started going off.
 The firing went on for a while and then we saw government soldiers running through the compound-shedding their uniform as they fled towards the lakeside,” Andrew Magona, one of the old students, calls to mind.

 “Shortly after, we saw young boys in rugs, barefoot and armed to the teeth, giving chase in what we later found was a surprise NRA attack to cut off Kampala from Entebbe.”